garrison/vmc/README.md

 Caveats
 -------

-Only wavefunctions whose (slave) particles obey Pauli exclusions are currently supported (i.e. fermions and hard-core bosons).
+Only wavefunctions whose (slave) particles obey Pauli exclusion are currently supported (i.e. fermions and hard-core bosons).

 Renyi can only be calculated for wavefunctions that move at most one